Network Address Translation (NAT) Services

 Typically network hosts at Stanford University that use private Internet addresses to initiate connections to non-Stanford University addresses use the Carrier Grade Network Address Translation, or CGNAT, service (also referred to as Central NAT).

-Most hosts at Stanford University using private Internet addresses initiating connections to non-Stanford University addresses should use the CGNAT service.
-Stanford University private Internet addresses are translated to ephemeral public Internet addresses in order to provide connectivity between hosts across autonomous system boundaries.
+Stanford University private Internet addresses are translated to ephemeral, i.e. temporary, public Internet addresses in order to provide connectivity to hosts outside of the Stanford University Network (SUNet).
 All systems using the CGNAT service will be translated to the same public Internet address pools.
-Sometimes the CGNAT service is referred to as Central NAT.

-The CGNAT service is configured to automatically translate connections initiated from within the following Internet address ranges:
+The CGNAT service is configured to automatically translate connections initiated from the following IP address ranges: